 Final Expense Coverage Basics

 Final expense falls under simplified issue whole life insurance.
-Three things make this type of insurance stand out.
+Three features make burial coverage stand out.

-No Medical Exam: Simplified issue insurance will never have a required health exam.
-The applicant will be asked a few simple questions about their health, which will determine eligibility.
+No Medical Exam: Simplified issue insurance will never ask applicants to get a health exam.
+Instead, they will be asked a few simple questions about their health, which will determine eligibility.

-All whole life policies come with a few standard benefits that are important to understand.
+All whole life insurance policies come with a few standard benefits that are important to understand.

 Price Lock: The insurance premium cost will never fluctuate.
 The price you pay for your first premium will be the same as your last.